Parallelize Single-Site Dynamics up to Dobrushin Criterion: Introduction

-The distributed algorithm runs on the same network $G$ as the underlying graph of the single-site dynamics.
-Given the unlimited computation power and local memory in the \CONGEST{} model, the update distributions $P_v^\tau$ can be explicitly given to each node $v$ as local input.
-The algorithm is a Monte Carlo algorithm that terminates in fixed rounds and succeeds with high probability.
+\begin{theorem}[informal] For any single-site dynamics on a graph $G=(V,E)$ that satisfies \Cref{cond:main} with parameter~$\rho$, there exists a distributed algorithm that can simulate the continuous-time chain $(X_t)_{0\le t\le T}$ from any initial state $X_0\in Q^V$ up to any time $0 < T < \mathrm{poly}(|V|)$, within ${O}\left(\rho\cdot (T+\log |V|)\right)$ rounds on the network $G$, using messages each of $O(\log |V|\cdot \log |Q|)$ bits. \end{theorem} In the \CONGEST{} model, where each node has unlimited computational power and local memory, the update distributions $P_v^\tau$ can be provided to each node $v$ as local input.
+The algorithm is a Monte Carlo algorithm that terminates in a fixed number of rounds and succeeds with high probability.

-\paragraph{Useful consequences.} Note that the $T$ in above theorems is the continuous time duration, which corresponds to $N$ discrete update steps for an $N\sim\mathrm{Pois}(nT)$, where $n=|V|$.
-By the lower bound~\cite{hayes2007general}, single-site dynamics mixes in $\Omega(n\log n)$ discrete steps.
-Therefore, when applied on mixed chains, the above algorithms achieve $\Theta(n)$ parallel speedup.
+\paragraph{Useful Consequences.} Note that in the above theorems, $T$ represents the continuous-time duration, which corresponds to $N$ discrete update steps where $N \sim \mathrm{Pois}(nT)$, with $n = |V|$.
+According to a generic lower bound~\cite{hayes2007general}, single-site dynamics requires $\Omega(n \log n)$ discrete steps to mix.
+Consequently, when applied to such mixing chains, the above algorithms achieve a parallel speedup of $\Theta(n)$.

-For example, for any reversible and convergent (irreducible and aperiodic) single-site dynamics, if the Dobrushin-Shlosman’s condition $\|\rho\|_\infty<1$ (which implies contraction of path coupling) holds, the chain mixes within $n^{-O(1)}$ total variation distance to the stationary distribution $\pi$ in $O(n\log n)$ steps or $O(\log n)$ continuous time.
-Combined with \Cref{main-thm:parallel}, this gives the following straightforward corollary for MCMC sampling in the \RNC{} class (problems solvable by randomized parallel algorithms with poly-logarithmic depth and polynomial processors).
+For example, for any \emph{reversible} and \emph{ergodic} (irreducible and aperiodic) single-site dynamics, if the Dobrushin-Shlosman condition $\|\rho\|_\infty<1$ holds (which implies contraction of path coupling), the chain mixes within $n^{-O(1)}$ total variation distance to the stationary distribution $\pi$ in $O(n\log n)$ steps or $O(\log n)$ continuous time.
+Combined with \Cref{main-thm:parallel}, this leads to the following straightforward corollary for MCMC sampling in the \RNC{} class (problems solvable by randomized parallel algorithms with poly-logarithmic depth and polynomial processors).

-\begin{corollary} For reversible and convergent single-site dynamics with \RNC{}-computable initial state and local update distributions, if the Dobrushin's influence matrix has $\|\rho\|_\infty<1$, there is an \RNC{} algorithm for drawing approximate sample (within $n^{-O(1)}$ total variation distance) from the stationary distribution $\pi$. \end{corollary}
+\begin{corollary} For any reversible and ergodic single-site dynamics with \RNC{}-computable initial states and local update distributions, if the Dobrushin’s influence matrix satisfies $\|\InfMat\|_\infty < 1$, there exists an \RNC{} algorithm that can draw approximate samples (within any $n^{-O(1)}$ total variation distance) from the stationary distribution~$\pi$. \end{corollary}